hanqpark/momentum_clone/README.md

 There are some issues at APIs

 ### 1. Background Image
 There are rate limit on unsplash API.
-So maybe you can't background images.
+So maybe you can't load background images.
 And it's very slow to get a image from server.
 You need to wait for it.

 ### 2. Weather Info